rchillard/rchillard.com/src/pages/2018/12/17-async-sugar-promises-and-generators.md

 tags: ['learn','javascript','es2015']
 ---

-# Promises, Promises
-From an instructor on Mr. Steele's Advanced Developer Bootcamp course (a little paraphrased):
+Promises from an instructor on Mr. Steele's Advanced Developer Bootcamp course (a little paraphrased):

 > A Promise is a one time guaranteed return of some future value.
 The idea is that we do not know the value of an asynchronous operation, so we create a placeholder for that value.
 When the value is figured out (or fulfilled), the promise is resolved/fulfilled or rejected.
 This is a friendly way to refactor callback code.